HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/adsyslog.md

 HCL WebEngine provides two types of logging: logging of messages and logging of debugging messages called traces.

-For information about how to use log files and a list of trace logger strings refer to the topic about HCL WebEngine logs.
+For information about how to use log files and a list of trace logger strings, refer to [Viewing WebEngine server logs](../../logging_webengine.md).

 ## Message logging